centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 contains 2,332 million sites across 1.6 million domains.
 Netarkivet includes sites from the period 2006 to 2016.

-NAT have been filters out quality using a series of heuristic filters and removing repitious texts.
+NAT has been filtered using a series of heuristic filters and removing repetitious texts.
 Following the filtering NAT is deduplicated to remove exact and near-duplicates.
 For more on data cleaning see post processing.